ethereum/hive/simulators/ethereum/engine/README.md

 The tests are started by running a main client, and a secondary client alongside.

-The secondary client runs the entire set of test cases in parallel, then it stops for the next client to start and run the entire set of test cases again, and so on until all clients have run.
+The secondary client runs a single test case, then it stops for the next client to start, sync (potentially transition to PoS), and run the next test case, and so on until all test cases are completed.

-Both the main and secondary client will make the transition from PoW to PoS, so that the secondary client executes test cases in both modes.
+Both the main and secondary client will make the transition from PoW to PoS, so that the secondary client might execute test cases in both modes.

 Given the following example,